SkylineCommunications/dataminer-docs/develop/TOOLS/TOODataMinerDevPackages/TOODataMinerDevPackages.md

 - Skyline.DataMiner.Dev.Protocol
 - Skyline.DataMiner.Dev.Common

 There are also several dependency packages, each containing a single assembly from the "Skyline DataMiner/Files" folder of the DMA.
-These are not intended to be installed individually.
+Most of these are not intended to be installed individually:

 - Skyline.DataMiner.Files.*

+For developments requiring IMediator or unit conversion such as those used working with the SRM Profile Parameters, installation of the following package is required:
+- Skyline.DataMiner.Files.SLMediationSnippets

 ### About DataMiner